 The photo above, which I took during an early visit to London, shows the RAF memorial church of St Clement Danes.
 The building was completely destroyed during the Second World War, and fully restored in 1958, to act as a war memorial for the Air Force.

-As most people are probably aware, today (11th November 2018) marks the centenary of the First World War (known earlier as the Great War).
+As most people are probably aware, today (11th November 2018) marks the centenary of the end of the First World War (known earlier as the Great War).
 There has been and continues to be much debate about the causes of that devastating war, and the issue will probably never be completely settled.
 What does seem clear is that, in those days, many European nations saw warfare as a satisfactory way to resolve disputes or gain territory, and had created detailed plans defining exactly whom they were going to attack and how.
 Their autocratic leaders were really just “spoiling for a fight”, and were supremely (but mistakenly) confident that they could win a swift, decisive victory.

 It seems clear now that, if the conflict hadn’t been sparked by the assassination of Archduke Ferdinand by a Yugoslav nationalist, then some other equally parochial incident would have served as the trigger.